autumn 2025

 Course content

 Boreal forest and Arctic tundra are two northern, cold-adapted biomes that cover about 20% of the globe’s land areas.
 These biomes harbor ecosystems with unique biodiversity and important ecological functions that currently are threatened by climate warming.
-In Bio-3013 we demonstrate how studying food webs is a powerful approach to understand the diversity, productivity, and dynamics of northern ecosystems, with an emphasis on how climate change and other stressors impact them.
-Northern food web ecology provides therefore a scientific basis for answering questions like: How are plant biodiversity and ecosystem functions fundamentally linked and impacted by climate change and other stressors?
-Can emergent insect outbreaks stop the expansion of tall shrubs and trees into arctic tundra in warming climate?
+In BIO-3013 we demonstrate how studying food webs is a powerful approach to understand the diversity and dynamics of northern ecosystems, and how climate change and other human-induced stressors impact them.
+Northern food web ecology provides therefore a scientific basis for answering questions like: Can emergent insect outbreaks stop the expansion of tall shrubs and trees into arctic tundra in warming climate?
 Can management of Arctic herbivores like geese and reindeer cause tundra vegetation state shifts?
 Will population cycles of lemmings disappear in a warmer Arctic and does it matter?
 What are the consequences of the reintroduction of wolves to boreal national parks?
-Are the population declines of Arctic bird species related to increased resources for nest predators such as foxes and corvids?
-To what extent can ecosystem-based management mitigate climate change impacts on important ecosystem and vulnerable biodiversity?
+Is the population decline of ptarmigan in Norway related to increased resources for nest predators such as foxes and corvids?

-Food web studies build on theories and methods that aims to uncover how the network of interactions between plants, herbivores and carnivores (including humans) influence the diversity and dynamics of ecosystems.
-Bio-3013 gives the students a state-of-the-art view on these theories and methods, and especially how they apply to of boreal and Arctic ecosystems and how food web interactions are modified by climate change.
-The course gives introductions to the principles of adaptive monitoring and management as well state assessment applied to ecosystem subjected to rapid climate change.
-Hence, Bio-3013 aims to give the student a solid scientific competence that make them well equipped to embark on ecosystem-based research and management of the ecosystems we live in here in the North.
-The course is closely linked to the Climate-ecological Observatory of Arctic Tundra (https://www.coat.no/), which provides opportunities for MSc and PhD theses within subjects covered by Bio-3013.
+Food web studies build on theories and methods that aims to uncover how the interactions between plants, herbivores and carnivores (including humans) influence the diversity and dynamics of ecosystems.
+BIO-3013 gives the students a state-of-the-art view on these theories and methods, and especially how they apply to boreal and Arctic ecosystems and the understanding of how these ecosystems are changing with climate change and increasing/changing human use.
+Hence, the course aims to give the student a solid scientific competence that make them well equipped to embark on ecosystem-based research, monitoring and management of the ecosystems we live in here in the North.

 Objectives of the course